-(18) Official correspondence to students must be sent to students' UWS email addresses, although copies may also be sent to students' personal addresses.
+(18) Official correspondence to students must be sent to students' University email addresses, although copies may also be sent to students' personal addresses.

 (19) The University permits limited personal use of University email accounts on the proviso that such use is legal, consistent with all relevant University policies and does not interfere with or conflict with University business.
 Users should note that personal emails remain subject to the provisions of this policy and as such may be accessed in accordance with the relevant procedures.
 Having regard to this and the general insecurity of email, the University strongly recommends users utilise non-University email resources for confidential or sensitive personal communications.

-(20) The Director, Information Technology or nominee may grant access to email records to appropriate University employees for business purposes, strictly in accordance with the procedures in this Policy.
+(20) The Chief Information and Digital Officer or nominee may grant access to email records to appropriate University employees for business purposes, strictly in accordance with the procedures in this Policy.

 (22) Access to and use of the University's Email resources is a privilege accorded at the discretion of the University.
-The Director, Information Technology or their nominated delegate may temporarily deny or restrict access to its email resources by a user when necessary to:
+The Chief Information and Digital Officer or their nominated delegate may temporarily deny or restrict access to its email resources by a user when necessary to:

 a. prevent a breach of law, or